Loading

 Khamsum Yulley Namgyal Chorten

-Punakha Dzong, located at the confluence of two rivers, is considered one of the most beautiful fortresses in Bhutan.
+Punakha Dzong, which stands majestically between two rivers, is considered one of the most beautiful fortresses.

-Phobjikha Valley is a stunning glacial valley in central Bhutan known for its untouched natural beauty and wildlife.
+Phobjikha Valley is a spectacular glacial valley found in the central region of Bhutan, characterized by its beautiful scenery and abundant wildlife.

 Gangtey Monastery

-Dochula Pass is a high mountain pass between Thimphu and Punakha offering spectacular views of the Himalayan mountains.
+Dochula Pass is a high-altitude pass that links Thimphu to Punakha, providing magnificent views of the Himalayas.

-Bumthang Valley is considered the spiritual heart of Bhutan and is home to many ancient temples and monasteries.
+Bumthang Valley is known to be the heart of Bhutan and is famous for its ancient temples and monasteries.

 Kurjey Lhakhang

-Jigme Dorji National Park is the second-largest national park in Bhutan and one of the best places for wildlife and trekking.
+It is the second-largest national park in Bhutan and is among the ideal places for hiking and wildlife viewing.

 Snow leopard